Stephen V of Moldavia

 His reign was noted mostly for the financial difficulties brought on by the locust invasion, but he appears to have made the best efforts to renew diplomatic relations with Hungary and Poland and, at the end of summer of 1540, took an increasing anti-Ottoman stance and even sanctioned a raid against Tighina which resulted in the death of about 150 Ottomans and confiscation per Polish contemporary accounts, of about 68,000 sheep.

-In the meantime his ousted predecessor Petru IV Rareş after public supplication in front of the sultan and after having paid the biggest bribe yet for a Romanian prince is re-appointed in early December by Suleiman after he received the news of Moldavian raid against his subjects.
-Before Petru IV Rareş could reach Moldavia Stephen V is assassinated by a plot led by the same grand boyars - Mihul and Trotusanul five days before Christmas 1540.
+In the meantime his ousted predecessor Petru IV Rareș after public supplication in front of the sultan and after having paid the biggest bribe yet for a Romanian prince is re-appointed in early December by Suleiman after he received the news of Moldavian raid against his subjects.
+Before Petru IV Rareș could reach Moldavia Stephen V is assassinated by a plot led by the same grand boyars - Mihul and Trotusanul five days before Christmas 1540.
 They will receive their punishment soon thereafter once Petru reached Suceava, although in between these two events there will be a 5-6 week rule by Alexandru Cornea, another grandson of Stephen III the Great.
 Stephen V is the first ruler of Moldavia assassinated by his boyars.

 Stephen's V wife, Cheajna (whose origin and age we do not have information), was pardoned and she was allowed to retain quarters within the princely palace but she had passed months thereafter and was interred at the Bistrița Monastery where Stephen V himself might have been buried as well.